 These patch management best practices are relatively easy to implement, but they can go a long way in ensuring that important patches are installed in a timely manner and without impacting employee productivity more than absolutely necessary.

 Remote work arrangements have many benefits for employees and employers, but improved visibility isn’t among them.
-To ensure that important patches are installed on all devices used by remote employees, organizations need to update their patch management strategies and take advantage of available patch management solutions.
+To ensure that essential patches are installed on all devices used by remote employees, organizations need to update their patch management strategies and take advantage of available patch management solutions.

 As part of our managed cybersecurity services, we can help your organization keep all devices updated, and all you need to do is get in touch with us.